fhalab/evSeq/docs/4-usage.md

-# Running `evSeq`
+# Running evSeq

 ## Post Installation
 ### Running example data
 To confirm that `evSeq` has been installed and works on your machine, we have provided test datasets that work with the example `refseqs`.
 You have three options for running this:
-#### Via Jupyter Notebook
+#### - via Jupyter Notebook
-A demo notebook can be found as [evSeq/examples/8-full_demo.ipynb](../evSeq/examples/8-full_demo.ipynb) which effectively runs `evSeq` via the command line.
+A demo notebook can be found in [examples/8-full_demo.ipynb](https://github.com/fhalab/evSeq/blob/master/examples/8-full_demo.ipynb) which effectively runs `evSeq` via the command line.
 This is also rendered as documentation [here](8-full_demo.html).
 The end of the notebook uses the outputs of this run and compares them to the expected output given the provided example data.
-#### Via Command Line
+#### - via Command Line
 General info on running `evSeq` from the command line can be found [below](#command-line).

 First, you will need to activate your conda environment (if using it) with